stitchdata/docs/_destinations/microsoft-azure.md

 # -------------------------- #
 #    Destination Details     #
 # -------------------------- #

 display_name: "Azure SQL Data Warehouse"
 type: "microsoft-azure"
 db-type: "mssql"
-pricing_tier: "standard" ## for Stitch

-status: "Released"
-description: *summary
 port: 1433
-pricing_model: "Usage" ## provider model
-free_option: "Free (plan & trial)"
-fully-managed: true
-pricing_notes: |
-  {{ destination.display_name }} bases their pricing on your compute and storage usage.
-Compute usage is charged using an hourly rate, meaning you'll only be billed for the hours your data warehouse is active.
-Compute usage is billed in one hour increments.

-  Storage charges include the size of your primary database and seven days of incremental snapshots.
-Microsoft Azure rounds charges to the nearest terabyte (TB).
-For example: If the data warehouse is 1.5 TB and you have 100 GB of snapshots, your bill will be for 2 TB of data.

-  Refer to [Microsoft's documentation](https://azure.microsoft.com/en-us/pricing/details/sql-data-warehouse/gen2/){:target="new"} for more info and examples.
-icon: /images/destinations/icons/microsoft-azure.svg

 # -------------------------- #